kiboschool/course-programming-2/src/lessons/testing/unit-testing.md

 <blockquote>

-You might remember back in the "Inheritence and error handling" chapter we mentioned the concept of an **assert**.
+You might remember back in the "Inheritence and error handling" chapter we mentioned adding checks within a program.

 For example, if you had a function called `delete_log_function` you could add intentionally creating an exception when something isn't right.
 You would add a line `assert file.name.endswith('.log')` to make sure that if for some reason/some other bug the function is being called for a file that isn't a log file, the program will intentionally crash rather than proceding and deleting files it shouldn't.

 Using an `assert` in this way is a good thing to have in your program, and it is similar to writing a test, but *isn't the same*.
 They both are ways to check that your program is working, and they both might use something called assert.

-But when we say we are writing tests for a program, we mean tests are set apart from the main code of a program.
-You should both write many tests outside the main code, and add a few asserts inside the main code if there is a place that would prevent a serious problem.
+But when we say we are writing tests for a program, we mean tests that are set apart from the main code of a program.

 </blockquote>